riteshrajas/My-Code-Life/supabase/functions/README.md

 # Edge Functions

-This directory contains Supabase Edge Functions for the My Life Code app.
+This directory contains Supabase Edge Functions for the LifePilot app.

 ## send-email Function